 How to go to Malapascua?

-Once on the boat (remember the price is 80 PHP, maybe maximum 100PHP if you are travelling with scuba diving gear, but not 300, 500 or even 1,000 PHP as I heard sometimes), this is only a 15/20 minute ride to reach Malapascua.
+Once on the boat (remember the price is 80 PHP, maybe a maximum of 100PHP if you are travelling with scuba diving gear, but not 300, 500 or even 1,000 PHP as I heard sometimes), this is only a 15/20 minute ride to reach Malapascua.
 The total time will actually depend on the tide and the waves.
-If the tide is low, you will need to take a small flat-boat (20 PHP) to go on or off the boat, which, if there are some waves, can take some time to transfer people and luggage safely.
+If the tide is low, you will need to board a small flatboat (20 PHP) to go on or off the boat, which, if there are some waves, can take some time to transfer people and luggage safely.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly in your inbox.